hypertidy/controlledburn/README.md

 The output of `burn_polygon()` is a list of triplet indexes `start,end,row` - these are zero-based atm because they reflect the underlying C++ code.
-Examples recorder flatten this to a 3-column matrix (and add 1).
+Examples shown here flatten this to a 3-column matrix (and add 1).

 These options are still in play for what the interface/s could do: